timewasted/fuzzy-wuzzy/README.md

 The (very) rough to-do list looks something like:

 * Make it care about the responses.
 I'm thinking it'll grab the important bits (status code, headers, body, etc) and stuff them into a SQLite database.
-* Support fuzzing the path so that it'll actually be useful for REST'ish parameters.
 * More fuzzers!
 Inserting a user-defined list of strings would be a nice start.

 License: